 Herbs differ from spices in that herbs are the leaves of certain plants.
-Spices are the buds, fruits, flowers, bark, seeds and roots of plants and trees.
+Spices are the buds, fruits, flowers, bark, seeds, and roots of plants and trees.

 The distinction can be a little confusing.
 What's more important is knowing how to use them and which ingredients they pair well with.

 Store spices in a cool place, tightly covered, away from heat, light, and moisture.
-Whole spices keep longer than ground, but both lose flavor after about six months.
+Whole spices keep longer than ones that are ground, but both lose flavor after about six months.
 Never store them in a cabinet above a heat source, like a stovetop, they will deteriorate at an even faster pace.

 Fresh herbs should be stored either standing in water in the refrigerator or refrigerated without water in a zip-top plastic bag.